-We didn't just want to share any random wedding vow example with you, so we are sharing a sample Christian groom's wedding vow that is close to our hearts...because it's from our wedding :)
+We didn’t just want to share any random alternative Christian wedding vows with you, so we are sharing these wedding vows from groom to bride that is close to our hearts…because it’s from our own “husband and wife wedding” 🙂

-One of the most difficult things in writing this is how to make it readable -- given my handwriting!
-I got carried away with my emotions and the hand fatigue, so my apologies if it doesn't look so good!
-But because a vow isn't about how you wrote it but what's in it anyway, these are my thoughts while I was writing this vow to Melody:
+One of the most difficult things in writing these wedding vows is how to make it readable — given my handwriting!
+I got carried away with my emotions and the hand fatigue, so my apologies if it doesn’t look so good on paper (see photo at the end of the post)!
+But because a wedding vow from groom to bride (or even the other way around) isn’t about how you wrote it but what’s in it anyway, these are my thoughts while I was writing this vow to Melody:

-I am reminded that when I write a long vow, the probability of getting the vow unfufillable will likely increase to 80%.
+- I am reminded that when I write a long vow, the probability of getting the vow unfulfillable will likely increase to 80%.
 (Just kidding!
 Haha!)

-Enjoy and may you glean truths and learnings from these personal wedding vows from a Christian groom -- it's partially in Tagalog to make it more heartfelt! :)
+Enjoy and may you glean truths and learnings from these alternative Christian wedding vows from groom to bride 🙂

-English Transcript: Wedding Vow of a Christian Groom
+English Transcript: Wedding Vows from Groom to Bride

 Mahal [My love],